filepeter/afs.js/README.md

 Copyright 2011-2014 by Dan Sutherland

 afsjs implements the Amiga filesystem in your browser.
-You can use it to browse Amiga disk images on a server and read files from it*.
+You can use it to browse Amiga disk images on a server and read files from it.

-* OK, this is a lie - since *evil browser makers* deprecated synchronous XHR I've had to refactor it to be event-driven.
-You can browse volumes but can't read files yet.
+(OK, this is a lie - since *evil browser makers* deprecated synchronous XHR I've had to refactor it to be event-driven.
+You can browse volumes but can't read files yet)

 The file afs.js is the actual class the implements AFS.
 The remaining files in this archive are for a demo of its use.
 The demo lets you browse the Assasins